Praise for Open Source

 With all the great open source products out there, there’s a whole slew of ways to reduce costs at home and in your business.
 And maybe bring sanity to computers, whether you are a programmer or end-user.
 Worth checking out.

-Speaking of computers, here’s a tip.
-I was wondering why everyone is getting viruses all the time, and I rarely get them, if ever, and I don’t bother with those phony “virus checker” programs.
+Here’s a valuable tip.
+I was wondering why everyone is getting computer viruses all the time.
+I rarely get them, if ever, and I don’t bother with those phony “virus checker” programs.
 (I think people are starting to realize that the virus checkers can only check after the fact, after someone has already gotten the virus and reported it to the company.)
 You know, it wouldn’t be surprising if some OS (operating system) manufacturers just blame things on viruses to cover up their own stinky tracks.
 Switching to a Linux-based OS helps too, of course.

 Throughout this process, you see clear signs of something lacking in design.
 First of all, System Configuration being buried like that makes it hard to find and hard to remember.
 Then you’ll note that the labeling of the various services and items isn’t very explanatory.
 They need a comment or at least some kind of tool tip to be more clear what the functions do, and what they relate to.
 If you go back to Startup Selection and set it for normal start up, you’ll lose all the selections you made before — they all just revert back to “on,” that’s why it’s a good idea to note everything you turn off, ahead of time.
 There is an indicator for the date when you disable things, which is good, but, again, the date is lost if you change the start up mode.